 - call the equipment and adaptations service on (01226) 775800

 - text phone: 07825 454888 (for BSL users)

-You or your representative will be asked for information about yourself, your home and the difficulties you're having.
+We'll ask you, or your representative, for information about yourself, your home and the difficulties you're having.

 Assessing your needs

 When you contact us, we'll assess your level of need before we provide any support.
 This helps us to prioritise support for people who have the greatest risk to their health, safety and independence.